-- The movie begins with Tim calling his Childhood Friend Pepe, frantically asking where John sat during high school dinner party because he can't remember.
-He doesn't, however, ask John for the information.
-This is because John is already dead.
+- The movie begins with Tim calling his Childhood Friend Pepe, frantically asking where John sat during a high school dinner party because he can't remember.
+He doesn't, however, ask John for the information This is because John is already dead.

 - Gay Guy Seeks Popular Jock: Tim (gay) is in love with John (jock).
 Tim was not aware of John's jock status when he first saw him though.

 - Gayngst: Tim and John's life is not smooth.
 Their relationship didn't receive much approval from their parents (Tim's were a bit more accepting though).
 They received discrimination outside their social circle during their college years and they were diagnosed with AIDS shortly after Tim finished his drama school and they moved to live together in Sydney.

 - Gratuitous Italian: The movie begins and ends during Tim's trip to Italy as a part of his personal pilgrimage.
 Obviously, those who are supposed to be Italian (workers for the hotel Tim stays at) speak in Italian with Tim also speaking the basic language in some scenes.
 Tim's last line in both the book and the movie is also in Italian.

 - Interrupted Intimacy: During a study break in one of their friend's houses, Tim and John were about to have sex when their three friends interrupted them after fishing for dinner.

 - A more dramatic version of this happened when John's parents came back to their house when they were about to have sex during a time period after John's parents found out about and disapprove their relationship.

 - Intertwined Fingers: What they did after knowing both of them were diagnosed with AIDS.